aglyoda/Plain_Playwright_UI_E2E_Testing/README.md

 _Full Playwright Capabilities_
 1. We have full access to Playwright's API and features without any abstraction layer.
-2. This can be advantageous for complex testing scenarios or when levaraging Playwright's specific capabilities.
+2. This can be advantageous for complex testing scenarios or when leveraging  Playwright's specific capabilities.

 _Easier to Start_
-1. Ideal for teams already familier with JavaScript/TypeScript.
+1. Ideal for teams already familiar with JavaScript/TypeScript.
 2. We can get started quickly without learning additional syntax or tools.

 ## Cons: